 Leftovers?
 Yea right.

-But, if you do have some just keep them in an airtight container in the refrigerator for up to 2-3 days.
-Reheat by transferring to a frying pan and heating over medium-low heat until hot.
+Reheat by transferring the leftovers to a frying pan and heating them over medium-low heat until hot.

 - ½ cup Brown Sugar